Pittsburgh Pirates vs. St. Louis Cardinals Results, Stats, and Recap - August 27, 2020 Gametracker

 Yadier Molina led off the fifth with a home run against Kuhl for a 1-1 tie.
 It was Molina's 157th career home run, passing Matt Holiday for 11th on the Cardinals career list.
 He also passed Joe ''Ducky'' Medwick with his 924th career RBI for eighth in Cardinals history.

-The Pirates took a 1-0 lead when Stallings hit a two-out single to score Tucker in the fourth inning for an unearned run off starter Kwang Hyun Kim, who pitched six innings.
+The Pirates took a 1-0 lead when Stallings hit a two-out single to score Tucker in the fourth inning for an unearned run off Kim.
 Stallings has hit safely in six of his last seven games.

-''Today my overall command was not good,'' Kim said through a translator. ''I should not have allowed that run.
-I wasn't really efficient today.''

 BACK AFTER SITTING OUT